OmkarSagar/automated-stock-scraper/README.md

 # Automated Stock Scraper
-using the online brokerage services of **Charles Schwab**, this python script scrapes the following variables for a highlighted stock:
+Using the online brokerage services of **Charles Schwab**, this python script scrapes the following variables for a highlighted stock:
 ### Greek Values
 + Vega
 + Theta